Adam Duvall Preview, Player Props: Red Sox vs. Astros

 Adam Duvall At The Plate

-- Duvall has driven in a run in 23 games this season (38.3%), including eight games with more than one RBI (13.3%).
-He has also driven in three or more of his team's runs in four contests.
+- Duvall has an RBI in 24 of 61 games this season, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 25 games this year (41.7%), including multiple runs in three games.
+- He has scored in 26 games this season (42.6%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.